ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Added the Moddable Equipment Slot Max Charges Patch, which allows easier change of maximum equipment charges per slot.
 	- Fixes Stamina Bar applying triple max charges to ALL equipments while enabled.
 - Added Sturdy Mug custom projectiles to some ranged skills which did not previously support the item.

-**4.0.0**

-- New content:
-	- Items
-		- Ferrofluid (T1): Your attacks become slightly magnetic and gain crit chance.
-		- Concentrating Alembic (Lunar): Gain debuff strength and duration...
-BUT lose reach.
-	- Equipments
-		- Stamina Bar: Perform up to 3 dodge rolls.
-- Balance pass:
-	- Macho Moustache
-		- Reworked. *Boring and completely non-situational global-damage-for-free item, meet woefully unexplored debuff mechanic!*
-			- New behavior: Chance to Taunt enemies on hit.
-Receive less knockback and slightly less damage from Taunted enemies.
-			- Old behavior: Deal more global damage based on number of enemies in combat.
-	- Villainous Visage
-		- Reworked.
-			- New behavior: Brief stealth after killing Elites and Bosses; attacking breaks this stealth and adds a stacking damage bonus to the attack.
-			- Old behavior: Brief damage bonus after entering combat, recharges out of combat.
-	- Bismuth Tonic
-		- Reworked.
-			- New behavior: Reduce duration of both debuffs and buffs.
-			- Old behavior: Take less damage from one of normal, elite, or boss enemies after being struck, but more from the other types.
-	- Lemurian's Claw
-		- Now reduces cost by 50% (configurable) instead of making purchases free.
-	- *The following changes are intended to give some specialized items weak effects on otherwise incompatible builds.*
-		- Extendo-Arms
-			- Reduced damage bonus to 6.25% (was 7.5%).
-			- Damage bonus now applies to all attacks (previously melee-only).
-			- Now applies a 7.5% speed increase to projectile attacks per stack.
-			- Now applies a 7.5% range increase to hitscan attacks per stack.
-		- Sturdy Mug
-			- Now adds a chance (equal to multishot chance) for melee swings to fire an inaccurate projectile for 25% relative damage.
-		- Timelost Rum
-			- Now adds a chance (equal to multishot chance) for melee hits to hit again after a delay for 25% relative damage.
-		- Pinball Wizard
-			- Now adds a chance (equal to projectile ricochet chance) for melee hits to fire a pinball projectile for 50% relative damage.
-- Tinker's Satchel now exposes expansion entries in lobby UI, which control whether ALL mod content (except skills) appears per run.
-- Cardboard Box, Quantum Recombobulator, and Lemurian's Claw now work on tier-2 category chests.
-- Slightly improved the icons for Artifact of Reconfiguration.
-- Backend: Some of the CommonCode file has been split into separate files.